Guide: Sunglasses for children & babies

 Guide: Solglasögon för barn & bebisar

-Protecting children's eyes from the sun's harmful rays is just as important as protecting their skin.
+Protecting children's eyes from the sun's harmful rays is just as important as protecting the skin.

-Our sunglasses for children are designed with safety, comfort and style in mind.
+Our children's sunglasses are designed with safety, comfort, and style in mind.

-Here you will find a guide on what to consider when choosing sunglasses, as well as answers to the most common questions.
+Here is a guide on what to consider when choosing sunglasses as well as answers to the most common questions.

-What to consider when choosing sunglasses for children?
+What should you consider when choosing sunglasses for children?

 BPA-free materials Children's health always comes first!
-Make sure the sunglasses are made of BPA-free materials to avoid harmful chemicals that can affect both health and the environment.
+Make sure the sunglasses are made from BPA-free materials to avoid harmful chemicals that can affect both health and the environment.

 Fit and comfort A good fit is important for both comfort and safety.
-Sunglasses should sit securely without pinching.
+The sunglasses should sit firmly without pinching.
 Adjustable straps can be a good option for younger children.

 Style and design that kids love Sunglasses should not only protect, they should also be fun to wear!
-Choose from neutral colors that match any outfit or let your child choose a pair of colorful sunglasses that will be a fun accessory.
+Choose from neutral colors that match any outfit or let the child pick a pair of colorful sunglasses that become a fun accessory.

 FAQ - Sunglasses for children